amirhosein24/v2ray-config-farmer/README.md

 # warning
-this app might get your telegram acount banned permanently
+this app might get your telegram acount banned permanently.